 • If either of the parties is divorced, a copy of the divorce decree must be given to the clergy at the beginning of pre-marital counseling.
 The priest will apply to the Bishop of the Diocese of Missouri for permission to officiate.
 The application is not onerous and is designed to offer a way to reflect on the relationship that has ended and the well being of children (if any) from the previous marriage.

 • The couple is responsible for securing a marriage license in the State of Missouri.
-The License should be turned into the church office at least 72 hours before the ceremony.
+The License should be turned into the church office on the Tuesday before the ceremony.
+(A link to information about marriage licenses can be found below)

 • The celebration of marriage at Holy Communion is normally reserved for our members and their family members, adults who may live elsewhere but grew up in the parish, and members of other congregations who would like to be married in St. Louis.
 If you are interested in exploring membership in Holy Communion, please sign up for our Pilgrimage class for Newcomers.